Donald's Alphabet Chase: Educational goals

 The game was designed on a low budget with the ability to teach literacy at a basic level, letter recognition and simple keyboard typing skills as well as reinforcing knowledge on uppercase letters and thus teaching them how to match letters of the alphabet with the letters on the keyboard.
 The structure of the letters divided into five rooms allows children to understand and learns different letter groups.
 Children can freely explore the game, while parents can guide them depending on their abilities.

 Reception

-Critical reception

 A Computist reviewer gave the Apple II version 3 out of 5 stars, praising the game's animation and decent sound, but deeming it lacking in challenge.
 Amiga Format gave the Amiga version 4 out of 5 stars, finding the animations hilarious to watch, but finding the use of uppercase letter limiting in teaching material.

-Commercial performance

 The game along with Mickey's Runaway Zoo and Goofy's Railway Express sold around 400,000 copies in a year of their development.
 The Amiga version was showcased at the 1990 Summer Consumer Electronics Show.
 By April 1991, the Amiga version became one of the top 10 selling products in the UK.
 By October 1991, the game was showcased at the annual Windhoek Show as part of Schoemans Office Systems.
 Of the 25 computer Disney Software games around 1993, "Donald's Alphabet" chase was among the most successful.